-Cardiopulmonary Resuscitation (CPR) is a life-saving technique useful in emergencies, including heart attack or near drowning, in which someone's breathing or heartbeat has stopped.
+Cardio-Pulmonary Resuscitation is a life-saving technique useful in emergencies, including heart attacks or near drownimgs, in which someone's breathing or heartbeat has stopped.
 The American Heart Association recommends that everyone-untrained bystanders and medical personnel alike begin CPR with chest compressions.

-According to statistics, 400,000 cardiac arrests occur each year.
-By administering CPR you can give a victim 2 or 3 times better chance of surviving.
+According to statistics, 400,000 cardio arrests occur each year.
+By administering CPR you can give a victim 2 or 3 times a better chance of surviving.
 Within 4 minutes of a cardiac arrest, a person begins to lose oxygen causing permanent brain damage and within 8 to 10 minutes death can occur.

-ADVICE FROM THEAMERICAN HEART ASSOCIATION-
+ADVICE FROM THE AMERICAN HEART ASSOCIATION-

-- Untrained If you aren't trained in CPR-then provide • hands-on CPR only.
-That means uninterrupted chest compressions of about 100 per/minute until paramedics arrive, which will be described later in the paper.
-You don't need to try rescue breathing. - Trained -Ready to go- If you are well-trained and • confident in your ability, begin with chest compressions instead of first checking the airway and rescue breathing.
-Start CPR with 30 chest compressions before checking the airway and giving rescue breaths. - Trained but Rusty If you've been previously trained, • but not so confident in your abilities, then just do chest compressions at the rate of 100 per/min.
+- ✓ Untrained If you aren't trained in CPR-then provide handson CPR only.
+This means to do uninterrupted chest compressions at the rate of about 100/per minute until paramedics arrive, which will be described later in the paper.
+You don't need to try rescue breathing. - ✓ Trained Ready to go if you are well trained and confident in your ability, begin with chest compressions instead of first checking the airway and rescue breathing.
+Start CPR with 30 chest compressions before checking the airway and giving rescue breaths. - ✓ Trained but Rusty If you've been previously trained, but not so confident in your abilities, then just do the chest compressions at the rate of 100 per minute.

-This applies to adults, children, and infants-not newborns.
+This applies to adults, children, and infants-but not newborns.
 This will keep oxygenated blood flowing to the brain and other vital organs until more definitive medical help can restore the heart to a normal heart rhythm.